Freedom of religion in Somalia: Early independence (1960–1969)

 In 1960, the State of Somaliland gained independence from the United Kingdom, and passed a constitution which largely did not mention religion, although it acknowledged a link between Somali customary law (one of the legal bases of the constitution) and Islamic law.
 The State of Somaliland merged with the Trust Territory of Somaliland to form the Somali Republic, which ratified a constitution by popular referendum in 1961.
 This constitution established Islam as the state religion, but nominally accorded religious freedom to all individuals in the country.
 The constitution further established that Islamic law would be the basis of legislation in the country.
 A 1963 amendment banned proselytizing for religions other than Islam.

 Somali Democratic Republic (1969–1991)

-In 1969, following the assassination of President Abdirashid Shermarke and a nearly-bloodless coup, the country was renamed the Somali Democratic Republic and the 1961 constitution was suspended.
+In 1969, following the assassination of President Abdirashid Shermarke and a coup, the country was renamed the Somali Democratic Republic and the 1961 constitution was suspended.
 The new regime, led by the Supreme Revolutionary Council, established new foreign policy that emphasized Somalia's religious connections to the Arab world.
 In 1976, the Supreme Revolutionary Council was disbanded and replaced by the Somali Revolutionary Socialist Party, whose ruling ideology drew on both the Marxism–Leninist principles of scientific socialism and on Islamic law, with Islam remaining as the state religion.
 Emphasis was placed on Muslim principles of social progress, equality and justice, which the government argued were part and parcel to communism.